What is ileostomy care?

 - Reduce gas and odor.
 Do not use a straw to drink liquid.
 Eat slowly.
 Some foods, such as broccoli, cabbage, beans, eggs, and fish may cause gas.
 Fresh parsley, yogurt, and buttermilk may help to reduce odor and gas.

 - Drink liquids as directed.
 You may need to drink about 1 to 2 extra glasses of liquid each day to prevent dehydration.
-Ask your caregiver how much liquid you should drink each day.
+Ask your healthcare provider how much liquid you should drink each day.

 How can an ileostomy fit into my lifestyle?

-- Return to work when your caregiver says it is okay.
+- Return to work when your healthcare provider says it is okay.
 You may need support to prevent a hernia if you lift heavy items or perform heavy labor.
 You may need an ostomy belt over the pouch to keep it in place if you are active.

 - Carry extra supplies with you in case your bag leaks.
 Supplies include extra pouches, skin protection products, and a change of clothing.